How to Connect Xbox Controller to Windows 11

 First, turn on Bluetooth on Windows 11.
 Press and hold the Pair button on the top of your controller for three seconds until the Xbox button starts to flash quickly.

-Open Quick Settings (Windows key + A) and look for the Manage Bluetooth devices arrow.
-This will show you a list of available devices.
+Open Quick Settings (Windows key + A) and find the arrow next to Manage Bluetooth devices.
+This displays a list of devices ready to connect.

-When you see “Xbox Wireless Controller” or “Xbox Elite Wireless Controller” in the list, click it to pair.
-Alternatively, go to Settings > Bluetooth & devices and click Add a device.
+Look for “Xbox Wireless Controller” or “Xbox Elite Wireless Controller” in the list and click it to pair.
+You can also navigate to Settings > Bluetooth & devices and click Add a device.

 Xbox Wireless Adapter